 Difference between ArrayList and Vector in Java

-Java ArrayList and Vector both implements List interface and maintains insertion order.
-But there are some differences between ArrayList and Vector.
+Java ArrayList and Vector both implement the List interface, preserving the order of insertion.
+However, there exist certain distinctions between ArrayList and Vector.

 - Thread Safety (Synchronization)